Hold a Golf Club This Way for a Better Ball Strike

 How to Grip a Golf Club Properly

-It is not possible to swing a club effectively and score some shots without proper grip.
-Consistency of your grip is essential in improving your ball striking.
-Below are eight tips on how to properly grip your club for better scores.
+It is not possible to swing a golf club effectively and score some shots without proper golf grip.
+Consistency of your golf grip is essential in improving your ball striking.
+Below are eight tips on how to properly grip your golf club for better scores.

 The first step to understanding the best position to hold your grip is by honestly analyzing your current grip.
 It would be best if you appreciated that your current grip may not be perfect and may require improvement.
 Answer the following questions honestly: How do you pick and hold your gold club?
 How do you position your fingers, and are you comfortable?
 Are you confident that you are going to score great shots?
 After answering such questions, you will recognize that there is room for improvement, and you will be open-minded and ready to learn.